jnj16180340/AtTiny-SPI-PWM/README.md

 # AtTiny85-SPI-PWM
 /*

+ AtTiny85 acts as SPI slave; upon receiving a byte it sets fast PWM duty cycle to that byte.
+Currently the PWM frequency is hardcoded.

  This uses the AtTiny85 Arduino core available on code.google.com

  TODO:
    Store values (frequency etc.) in EEPROM
+   Multiplex SPI pins to free up another pin for more PWM????
    SPI:
      Multi bytes OR less than 8 bit resolution
      Clock prescaler and wider range of frequencies